How to Order Coffee in a Parisian Café

 Américain / Americano / Filtré – Larger than an allongé and filtered.
 This is the staple of most English and American visitors since it’s most like the coffee back home.

 Café créme / Latte / Café au lait / Cappuccino – Even though there should be differences when you order one of these, you tend to get the same coffee with frothy milk served in a larger cup, or even a bowl to dunk your tartine or croissant into at breakfast.
 This is a breakfast-only coffee, and like in Italy, is never ordered after 10 am.

 Déca – A decaffeinated allongé.
 Although no one would admit to ever ordering one of these, quite a few people actually do.

-Café gourmand – This one is a little treat – a coffee (espresso, unless you state otherwise) plus three or four tiny little desserts.
-Great for after dinner or just as a treat in between meals.
+Café gourmand – This one is a little treat.
+It’s a coffee (espresso, unless you state otherwise) plus three or four tiny little desserts.
+Great for after dinner or just as a little indulgence between meals.

 Another good thing to know — apart from breakfast, the French don’t drink coffee with food, only after finishing their meal.
 So, if you order dessert, you’ll get your coffee after you’ve finished eating, not with your dessert.
 That is, unless you have the café gourmand, of course!